EricssonResearch/Multicast-OSCOAP/test-spec1.md

 The client and server may optionally display external_aad and COSE object (before and after compression) to simplify debugging.

-When non-indicated, CoAP messages can be NON or CON (implementer's choice).

-To be able to run Test 16, the implementer must run an OSCORE-unaware server.

-The number used as Object-Security option number is set to 9 in this document.
+It is recommended to have tested OSCORE functionalities (see TBD link) before running these tests.

+Note that Group Communication (TBD link) mandates the use of NON for requests.
+This specification recommends the use of NON for responses as well.

+Note that the CoAP Token timeout needs to be configured to run the tests with multiple responses (see TBD).
+This specification recommends using a timeout of appr.
+30 seconds.

+Most of the tests can be run between 2 nodes.
+A few tests require 3/4 nodes.

-Although these specifications test the implementation of group oscore, this version does not rely on multicast communication.
+Although these specifications test the implementation of group OSCORE, this version does not rely on multicast communication.
-The test specified below are in fact to be run on unicast between two nodes, to test the group OSCORE implementation features.
+The test specified below can in fact be run on unicast between the nodes, to test the group OSCORE implementation features.

-## 2. Security Contexts and Resources
+## 2. Configuration, Security Contexts and Resources

 ### Security Context A: Client {#client-sec}